The strong Atiyah and L\"uck approximation conjectures for one-relator groups: -regular Sylvester rank functions

 If $\rk$ is a Sylvester matrix rank function on a ring $S$, then $\rk$ induces a faithful rank function on $S/\ker \rk$.
 If $\rk $ is faithful on $S$, then we say that $(S,\rk,\varphi)$ (or simply $S$, when $\rk$ and $\varphi$ are clear from the context) is {\bf an envelope} of $\varphi^{\sharp}(\rk)$.

-We denote by $\mathbb{P}_{reg}(R)$ the space of Sylvester matrix rank functions that come from rank functions on a regular ring.
+We denote by $\mathbb{P}_{reg}(R)$ the space of Sylvester matrix rank functions that come from rank functions on a regular ring, {and we refer to its elements as \bf{regular rank functions}}.
 Since any quotient of a regular ring is also regular, this is the space of rank functions that admit {\bf a regular envelope}, i.e., an envelope $(\mathcal U,\rk ,\varphi)$ with $\mathcal U$ regular.
 Observe that a (regular) envelope is not unique in general.

 If $\rk$ takes only integer values, then by a result of P. Malcolmson \cite{Mlc} there exists a division algebra $\D$ such that $(\D,\rk_\D,{\varphi})$ is a regular envelope of $\rk$.
 Moreover we can assume that ${\varphi}$ is epic by passing to the division closure of ${\varphi}(R)$ in $\D$.
 Under these conditions $(\D,\rk_\D,{\varphi})$ { or, to shorten up, $(\D,\varphi)$,} is called {\bf epic division $R$-ring}.
 Two epic division $R$-rings $(\D_1,\varphi_1)$ and $(\D_2, \varphi_2)$ are said to be isomorphic if there exists an isomorphism of rings between them respecting the $R$-structure, i.e., there exists an isomorphism $\tau: \D_1\rightarrow \D_2$ such that $\varphi_2=\tau\circ\varphi_1$.